maxdesalle/website/content/posts/privacy-how-to-get-off-the-radar-with-ease.md

 ---
 title: "A Guide to Online Privacy"
 date: 2021-01-19
 summary: "Privacy is an essential right.
-It shouldn't be difficult.
-This guide is an attempt at offering an easy way to maintain your privacy effectively, making it accessible for everybody, whoever you are."
+Start protecting your data from scratch using this noob-friendly guide."
 author: Maxime Desalle
 authorlink: "https://twitter.com/maxdesalle"